plurid/deserve/README.md

     <img src="https://raw.githubusercontent.com/plurid/deserve/master/about/diagrams/topology.png" width="800px">
 </p>

-The `relater` is the evolution of the browser from a mere exploratory tool to one with direct dataflow control.
+The `relater` is the evolution of the browser from a mere exploratory tool to one of direct dataflow control.

 The `owner` runs the `node` on a separate machine.
 It is best if the `owner` actually owns that particular machine, however pooled datacenters can be deployed.